SecureIdentityAlliance/osia/src/doc/02 - functional.rst

 The components are defined as follows:

 - The *Enrolment* component.
+Enrollment is defined as a system to register biographic and biometric data of individuals.
 - The *Population Registry* (PR) component.

-  Population register is defined as "an individualized data system, that is, a mechanism of continuous recording, or of coordinated linkage, of selected information pertaining to each member of the resident population of a country in such a way to provide the possibility of determining up-to-date information concerning the size and characteristics of that population at selected time intervals.
+  Population registry is defined as "an individualized data system, that is, a mechanism of continuous recording, or of coordinated linkage, of selected information pertaining to each member of the resident population of a country in such a way to provide the possibility of determining up-to-date information concerning the size and characteristics of that population at selected time intervals.
 The population register is